keouck/House-price-prediction/README.md

 Any Contributions are welcome and the project uses the [MIT licence](https://github.com/dipityli/House-price-prediction/blob/main/LICENCE).

+This website has been tested on the brave browser.
+If you face any issues on any other browsers, please create a new issue.

 Please note that no machine learning model is a 100% accurate, and therefore we do not take any responsibilities regarding the predictions.
 This project is entirely for information purposes and to give you a rough idea of what your house may be worth.